ShanchaiZ/TheCampingSpot/README.md

 associating their user authentication with their authorization. authorization include posting and deleting ONLY their reviews and campgrounds. thru association.

+features incorporated:
+* Starability => css library used to make star rating. used in show the show template.

 Basic set up of campground rating app that has CRUD infrastructure
 To-do:
 * majority of modeling info
-* styling
+* styling (starability)
 * User authentication  (using passport.js )
 * Reviews - 1 campground > many rating.
 In Future: 1 user > many campground > many rating?. also will need to delete ALL reviews once associated campground is deleted.
 * maps
 * proper uploading of images
 * dealing with common security issues
-* refactoring and styling clean up!
+* refactoring and styling clean up (MVC)
 * deploying the app